jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 ---
-title: You should use modern CSS, today
+title: You should write modern CSS, today
-excerpt: After years of relying on preprocessors and tools to improve my workflow, I shifted from treating CSS as a compile target to use it barebone.
+excerpt: After years of relying on preprocessors and tools to improve my workflow, I shifted from treating CSS as a compile target to using it barebone.
 Here’s a look at what the future, and present, of the language looks like and how you can start using it today.
 ---

 Putting some constraints on my personal projects helps me experience upcoming technologies and learn new things.
 So, when I started building the next version of this site, I decided that this time **no preprocessors, just CSS**.

 The two features I use the most in both LESS and SASS are variables and nesting, but with both Custom Properties and CSS Nesting shipped to all modern browsers, it felt like it was time to give plain CSS a try.

-To my surprise, there were other interesting features I could tap into, like custom media, logical properties, layers, modern text wrapping styles, and new color models and functions among other.
+To my surprise, there were other interesting features I could tap into, like custom media, logical properties, layers, modern text wrapping styles, and new color models and functions among others.

 Let's go over the ones I got to use recently and how they might shape how you write styles in the near future.